About Viti-Culture 2019

 According to the membership organisation Wines of Great Britain (WineGB), approximately 1.7 million vines were planted in 2018 and with the industry having already seen considerable expansion over the last two decades it is expected that by 2040 English and Welsh wine producers will be selling 40 million bottles per year, with an expected retail value of over £1 billion.

 For those looking to invest in the sector or embark on a new career in this bourgeoning sector, numerous exhibitors will be attending the inaugural Viti-Culture.
 From vineyard consultants, to land agents, specialist machinery dealers, winery equipment suppliers, agronomists, brand and packaging specialists, and professional service providers, all will be on hand to advise on every aspect of establishing and managing a vineyard, selling the grapes, producing, packaging and marketing the wines.

-In the Lockton Marquee, potential new entrants to the sector will also be able to taste exactly why the UK viticulture sector is thriving as Vineyard Magazine will be pouring samples of the 50 most influential English and Welsh wines, as chosen by acclaimed-wine critic and Vineyard’s monthly wine columnist Matthew Jukes.
+In the Main Marquee, potential new entrants to the sector will also be able to taste exactly why the UK viticulture sector is thriving as Wines GB will be hosting tastings of the 50 most influential English and Welsh wines, as chosen by acclaimed-wine critic and Vineyard’s monthly wine columnist Matthew Jukes.